AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 We have seen in the previous sections of this manual that C++ enumeration types are - by language design - quite limited in their functionality.
-So far, we have added various operators and an iterator type, which all become activated using template meta programming (TMP) and on the user's side by specializing simple corresponding type traits structs.
+So far, we have added various operators and an iterator type, which all become activated by specializing corresponding type traits.

-Probably the most powerful feature of this \alibmod is provided with the concept
+These traits are defined in module \alib_enumops_nl which is always included in any \alibbuild.

-<b>ALib Enum Records</b>, which again is enabled for a custom enumeration type by specializing
+Probably the most powerful feature of \alib in respect to C++ enums is provided by the separate module \alib_enumrecords_nl, which is included with the header \implude{EnumRecords}.<br>
-another struct, namely \alib{enums;T_EnumRecords}.
+This module provides the concept of <b>ALib Enum Records</b>, which again is enabled for a custom enumeration type by specializing another struct, namely \alib{enumrecords;RecordsTraits}.

 The features achieved with this are:
 - A custom data record type is associated with an enum type.